Pavlo-0/UiRealTimeCommunicator/README.md

   WeatherForecastRequestModel,
 } from "../../communication/contract";

-// Call a backend method and send a strongly-typed model await uiRtcCommunication.Weather.GetWeatherForecast({
+// Call a backend method with a strongly-typed model await uiRtcCommunication.Weather.GetWeatherForecast({
   city: "Kharkiv",
 } as WeatherForecastRequestModel); // Strongly typed